astromness/custom_loggers/README.md

 For all things colored

 There are 3 Things to note here:
-### 1:
+### 1: Compatibility
 Color text doesn't work on all terminals primarily you will find issues in Windows CMD and Powershell.
-By default colors will not attempt to print on Windows you can override this by setting WINDOWS_OVERRIDE=True
+We've set it up to be as compatible as possible however if you need to turn it off you can set WINDOWS_OVERRIDE to True
 ```python
 from custom_loggers import ColoredFormatter
 ColoredFormatter.WINDOWS_OVERRIDE = True
 ```
-There are tools to add ANSI support to Windows terminals in which case colors *may work*.

-### 2:
+### 2: Color Assignment
 ColoredFormatter adds three additional formatting options for your logging format.

 All three are associated with getting the script that calls one of a CustomLogger.log methods.
 It grabs the script